-If you became certified or recertified in 2012 you are due to recertify this year.
+If you became certified or recertified in the year 2014 you are due to recertify this year.

 Order a beautiful professional matted frame to proudly display your OTC or OT-SC paper certficate